-The issue of poverty estimation in India has been drawing attention since independence.
-The process for measuring poverty in India was initiated in early sixties, when a working group from planning commission provided a quantification of minimum food and non-food requirements of individuals for a healthy living.
-Theoretical developments on poverty measurement have gradually shifted from the traditional unidimensional approach to the multidimensional concept.
-Sen (1985) pointed out that the study of poverty should identify and analyze attributes than monetary which directly influence the individual welfare.
-In the present study, estimation of poverty in rural Haryana has been undertaken on the aspects of drinking water, sanitationand housing facilities.
-For estimation of the poverty, the secondary data on selected indicators of drinking water, sanitation and housing facilities from 69th round of National sample survey office (NSSO) survey have been utilized.
-The multidimensional poverty index (MPI) using the dual cut-off method based on the counting approach been applied for estimation of the aspect based multidimensional poverty in rural Haryana.
-It involves counting the different types of deprivation that individuals experience at the same time.
-These deprivation profiles are analysed to identify who is poor, and then used to construct a MPI.
-Using the MPI, the districts Mewat, Rohtak, Palwal, Jhajjar and Fatehabad have higher value of MPI and indicating high level of poverty while districts Rewari, Kaithal, Bhiwani, Mahendragarh, Kurukshetra, Faridabad and Ambala were found in better condition.
-Effective awareness programmes about various schemes provided by government should be conducted so that villagers get to know about various benefits and the ways of approaching for getting benefits given by state/central government.
+3 The issue of poverty estimation in India has been drawing attention since independence.
+The process for measuring poverty in India was initiated in early sixties, when a working group 4 5 from planning commission provided a quantification of minimum food and non-food 6 requirements of individuals for a healthy living.
+Theoretical developments on poverty 7 measurement have gradually shifted from the traditional unidimensional approach to the 8 multidimensional concept.
+Sen (1985) pointed out that the study of poverty should identify 9 and analyze attributes than monetary which directly influence the individual welfare.
+In the 10 present study, estimation of poverty in rural Haryana has been undertaken on the aspects of 11 drinking water, sanitationand housing facilities.
+For estimation of the poverty the secondary data on selected indicators of drinking water, sanitation and housing facilities from 69th round 12 13 of NSSO surveyhave been utilized.
+Alkire-Foster (2011) method has been applied for 14 estimation of the aspect based multidimensional poverty in rural Haryana.

-Key words: Aspect based poverty, Multidimensional poverty measurement, Poverty line.
+15 Key words: Aspect based poverty, Multidimensional poverty measurement, Poverty line.

-Introduction:
+16 Introduction:

-Poverty is a global issue and commonly considered as a state of not having enough resources to take care for basic needs such as food, clothing and housing.
-The monetary value for such requirements is often used to define poverty line.
-In simple words, poverty is lack of basic amenities.
-Estimation of poverty has been at the centreof the planning process in every developing country.
+17 Poverty is a global issue and commonly considered as a state of not having enough 18 resources to take care for basic needs such as food, clothing and housing.
+The monetary value 19 for such requirements is often used to define poverty line.
+In simple words, poverty is lack of 20 basic amenities.
+Estimation of poverty has been at the centre of the planning process in every 21 developing country.
 Till recently, poverty was assessed on the basis of income level.
-The monetary approach to poverty estimation was pioneered by Booth and Rowntree in the late 19th and early 20th centuries.
-There is a growing realization that poverty not only includes level of income and expenditure but also refers to social, cultural, and political aspects of life.
-The criteria developed for estimation of poverty revolve around quantification of minimum food and non-food requirements of individuals for a healthy living.
-The monetary value for such a requirement is termed as poverty line.
+The 22 monetary approach to poverty estimation was pioneered by Booth and Rowntree in the late 23 19th and early 20th centuries.
+There is a growing realization that poverty not only includes 24 level of income and expenditure but also refers to social, cultural, and political aspects of life.
+25 The criteria developed for estimation of poverty revolve around quantification of minimum 26 food and non-food requirements of individuals for a healthy living.
+The monetary value for 27 such a requirement is termed as poverty line.
 Poverty lines are obtained at the state levels with rural-urban classifications.
+28